Sri Lanka explosions kill at least 207

 Police spokesman Ruwan Gunasekara said at least 207 people were killed and 450 wounded.
 He said police found a safe house and a van used by the attackers.

 The scale of the bloodshed recalled the worst days of Sri Lanka's 26-year civil war, in which the Tamil Tigers, a rebel group from the ethnic Tamil minority, sought independence from the Buddhist-majority country.
-During the war, the Tigers and other rebels carried out a multitude of bombings.
 The Tamils are Hindu, Muslim and Christian.

-Sri Lanka, situated off the southern tip of India, is about 70 per cent Buddhist, with the rest of the population Muslim, Hindu or Christian.
+Sri Lanka, situated off the southern tip of India, is about 70 per cent Buddhist.
 While there have been scattered incidents of anti-Christian harassment in recent years, there has been nothing on the scale of what happened Sunday.

 There is also no history of violent Muslim militants in Sri Lanka.
 However, tensions have been running high more recently between hard-line Buddhist monks and Muslims.